lofustudio/horizon/README.md

-# horizon
+# Horizon

-A music app,
+The universal music app.
+Built with Tauri and Next.